cowboycoder/activelook-sdk-android/README.md

 # Give feedback

-Please contact us at contact@activelook.net
+Please contact us at developer@activelook.net

 # Licence

-Copyright 2019 ActiveLook
+Copyright 2019 Microoled

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.